kschulz20/battleship/my-app/README.md

 - [ ] make player ships draggable       13

+- [ ] allow for rotations while dragging

 - [ ] add a ready button that starts    5
 the game

 - [ ] write ai for 2nd board            21

+- [ ] update square visuals so user
+      can differentiate b/n ships

 # Getting Started with Create React App